October 1918, England

 “Tend to it then,” the constable turned from the butler to his squad of men, all he had that weren’t on strike; nearly three months now and God, he prayed it ended soon.
 “First, search the manor and then the grounds.”
 Striding toward the main entry, he called over his shoulder, “Show me the girl’s room.”

 Watching the uniformed men spread out, the butler told his wife, “I’ll take him up, and then I’m going to town to send a message to the Lord and Lady.
 I’ll return as soon as I can.”
 He scurried after the constable.

 “May I read this?
-I found it on the ground outside; I think it might have been Margaret’s.”
-She held an old book in her hands.
+I found it on the ground outside, I think it might have been Margaret’s.”
+She held an old book.

-Preoccupied with the coming and going of policemen, all she heard was, ‘may I read this.’
-“Of course, Cecilia.
+Preoccupied with the coming and going of policemen, all she heard was, ‘may I read this?’
+“Of course Cecilia.
 But in your room.
 Stay out of the way of all these men.”
-Looking through the library doors, she saw one of them was at the Lord’s desk.
-“You there.
+Looking through the library doors, she saw one of them at the Lord’s desk.
+“You there!
 Don’t touch the Lord’s correspondence!”
 She hurried toward the man.

-Cecilia went to her room and read.
+Cecilia went to her room to read.
 At dinner, she brought the book with her, and it sat on her lap while she ate.
 She stole looks at its pages.